 - April 3, 2017: New Flash video creatives will no longer be accepted.

 - July 3, 2017: No Flash video creatives will serve, and our Active View and Verification measurement solutions will no longer use Flash.

 These dates apply only to video ads.
 Learn more about the changes for display ads here.

 No new Flash uploads starting on April 3, 2017

 The ability to upload or create new Flash video creatives will be removed from Studio, DCM, and Bid Manager on April 3, 2017:

-- Studio: New Flash VPAID creatives will not be accepted.
+- Studio: Flash VPAID creatives cannot be published to DCM.

 - DCM and Bid Manager: Video creatives in .flv formats and third-party VAST tags containing Flash-based creatives will not be supported.

 Any Flash creatives you’re already serving will function as normal until the July 3, 2017 changes.